Dharma-09/CI-CD-pipelines-examples/README.md

 # CI/CD Pipelines Examples
 This repository contains examples of CI/CD pipelines using various tools and platforms.
 Each directory contains example configurations and scripts for setting up pipelines with different CI/CD tools.
+Some of them are in the early stages.

 ## Structure